uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 - [ ] Create a GitHub profile for yourself
 - [ ] Ask carpadmin @ swcarpentry dot uio dot no to invite you as a member of uio-carpentry https://github.com/uio-carpentry
 - [ ] Open https://github.com/carpentries/workshop-template and click the ```Use this template``` button in green
-- [ ] Choose "uio-carpentry" as owner, set the name of the repository YYYY-MM-DD-lesson, make sure that "Public" is chosen and click "Create repository from template" button in green.
+- [ ] Check that the website is created properly, i.e. that "uio-carpentry" as chosen as owner, the name of the repository is YYYY-MM-DD-site, and that "Public" is chosen
+- [ ] Write the lesson type in the description
 - [ ] Edit the necessary parts by following README.md "Customizing Your Website"
 - [ ] The website will be automatically created
 - [ ] Send the link to the website to carpadmin @ swcarpentry dot uio dot no – the coordinators will create an event on the University Library's course catalogue and create a registration form